Commercial Landscape Maintenance in the San Francisco Bay Area

 What is Commercial Landscape Maintenance?

-Commercial Landscape Maintenance is professional, ongoing care for the planted systems on managed properties, including shrubs, hedges, ornamental trees, ground cover, irrigation interfaces, and planting zones.
+Commercial landscape maintenance is ongoing professional care for the planted systems on a managed property — shrubs, hedges, ornamental trees, ground cover, planting zones, and irrigation interfaces.
+Arborist Now delivers it under arborist oversight, focused on plant structure and long-term performance rather than weekly tidying. |

 How is this different from standard landscaping services?